-Community 2.3 Pin Oak-Black Oak-White Oak Phase
+Community 2.3 Pin Oak-Black Oak-White Oak

 On this Ecological Site these three oak species occur in mixtures dominated by any of them.
-In some stands there also occur red oak (Q. rubra), bur oak (Q. macrocarpa) or shagbark hickory (Carya ovvata).
+In some stands there also occur red oak, bur oak (Q. macrocarpa) or shagbark hickory (Carya ovvata).
 Community composition and structure is a function of composition of the preceding, cut-over, or burned-over community and time since the disturbance.
 Time since disturbance is an important factor because of significant differences in sprouting abilities and success of regeneration from seed, among the participating species.
 Pin and black oak typically exist in current stands as multi-stem clusters resulting from stump sprouting, while white oak often reproduces from seed and gradually gains canopy dominance because of its greater shade tolerance than that of other oak species.

 - pin oak (Quercus palustris), tree

+- black oak (Quercus velutina), tree

 - white oak (Quercus alba), tree

-- black oak (Quercus velutina), tree